jsommers/switchyard/documentation/writing_a_program.rst

 >>> p = Ethernet() + IPv4() + ICMP()

-The effect of "adding" headers together is to construct a packet, just as the first example.
-Note that with the above example, the default Ethertype for the Ethernet header is IPv4, and the default protocol number for IPv4 is ICMP.
-Thus, the above example is somewhat special in that we didn't need to modify any of the packet header fields to create a (mostly) valid packet.
+The effect of the ``+`` operator with header objects as in the previous line is to construct a packet object, just as the first example.
+Note that with the above one-line example, the default Ethertype for the Ethernet header is IPv4, and the default protocol number for IPv4 is ICMP.
+Thus, this example is somewhat special in that we didn't need to modify any of the packet header fields to create a (mostly) valid packet.
+Lastly, note that the order in which we add packet headers together to construct a full packet is important: lower layers (e.g., ``Ethernet``) must come first, followed by other protocol headers in their correct order.

 Switchyard does *not* ensure that a constructed Packet is sensible in any way.
 It is possible to put headers in the wrong order, to supply illogical values for header elements (e.g., a protocol number in the IPv4 header that doesn't match the next header in the packet), and to do other invalid things.
 Switchyard gives you the tools for constructing packets, but doesn't tell you how to do so.